-1.10 Chapter 15: People and Communities: Community and Private Assets
+Policy Context for Chapter 17: People and Communities - Community and Private Assets

-- 1.10.1 Key principles of SPP on community and private assets are: - responding to economic issues, challenges and opportunities, as outlined in local economic strategies; - supporting delivery of accessible housing, business, retailing and leisure development; - promoting regeneration and the full and appropriate use of land, buildings and infrastructure; - having regard to the principles for sustainable land use set out in the Land Use Strategy; and - improving health and well-being by offering opportunities for social interaction and physical activity, including sport and recreation. - 1.10.2 SPP sets out subject policy guidance on Community and Private Assets in Supporting Business and Employment (paragraphs 92 to 108).
+- 1.1.35 Key principles of SPP (Scottish Government 2014) on community and private assets are: - responding to economic issues, challenges and opportunities, as outlined in local economic strategies; - supporting delivery of accessible housing, business, retailing and leisure development; - promoting regeneration and the full and appropriate use of land, buildings and infrastructure; - having regard to the principles for sustainable land use set out in the Land Use Strategy; and improving health and well-being by offering opportunities for social interaction and physical activity, including sport and recreation. - 1.1.36 SPP sets out subject policy guidance on Community and Private Assets in 'Supporting Business and Employment' (paragraphs 92 to 108).
 SPP indicates that the fundamental principle of sustainable development is that it integrates economic, social and environmental objectives.
 The aim is to achieve the right development in the right place.
-SPP provides that the planning system should promote development that supports the move towards a more economically, socially and environmentally sustainable society. - 1.10.3 Table 17 provides a summary of the key development plan policies that are of relevance to effects on community and private assets.
+SPP provides that the planning system should promote development that supports the move towards a more economically, socially and environmentally sustainable society. - 1.1.37 Table 17 provides a summary of the key development plan policies that are of relevance to effects on community and private assets.
+An assessment of compliance of each route option for the proposed Scheme in relation to these policies is provided in Appendix A8.2 (Assessment of Development Plan Policy Compliance), and is summarised in Part 3 (Environmental Assessment), Chapter 8 (Policies and Plans).

-Table 17: Development Plan Policy for People and Communities: Community and Private Assets
+Table 17: Development Plan Policy for People and Communities - Community and Private Assets

-Reference Title Summary of Policy Highland-wide Local Deve lopment Plan (20 )12) Policy 7 Inshes and Raigmore The Council will produce a development framework for the Inshes and Raigmore areas (as identified on Map 4), which will be brought forward as supplementary guidance.
-The guiding principles for such guidance will be: to promote, co-ordinate and best utilise improvements to strategic road capacity; to build consensus with the community and stakeholders; to achieve no net detriment to the existing surface water drainage regime and attendant flood risk; the reconfiguration of the Raigmore Medical Campus to allow better public transport and active travel connectivity and to assess the potential for additional primary care facilities in place of staff accommodation; the southern expansion of the Police Headquarters; the reconfiguration and potential expansion of Inshes Retail Park provided that expansion helps deliver improvements in strategic road capacity; and provision for mitigation measures in relation to any identified environmental issues.
+Reference Title Summary of Policy HwLDP (2012) HwLDP (2012) Policy 9 A96 Corridor - Phasing and Infrastructure The Council's strategy is that the majority of the City's growth in the medium and long term (2016-2031) should be directed to the corridor between Inverness and Nairn.
+Policy 9 seeks to ensure that any development will only be supported subject to the provision of interim infrastructure improvements as set out in the Plan.
+Improvements to the A96 are identified in the HwLDP A96 Corridor Strategy Map.
 Policy 10 Beechwood Campus The Council supports the development of the first phase of Beechwood Campus during the period 2011-2016 and the second phase after 2016.
 Any development at this location for the second phase will be supported by a detailed masterplan for campus related uses to the west of the railway and for business and commercial to the east of the railway line.
 The masterplan should also make provision for a public transport interchange, with consideration being given to the opening of a new rail halt and park and ride facility.
-The development of the first phase will be accompanied by the following developer requirements: Transport Pedestrian and cycle bridge links towards Inverness city centre, Inverness retail and business park, and the later phases of the campus site; Two vehicular accesses with an entrance from Culloden Road and an exit point on Caulfield Road North; Delivery of recreational access to the site; Reservation of land for the potential route of the A96-A9 Trunk Road; Provide active travel linkages to Inverness City Centre and Inverness Retail and Business Park; Contribution towards the improvement of Inshes roundabout; Contribution towards public transport improvements; Contribution towards improved active travel in the area including cycle lane at Milburn Road; A Green Travel Plan will be required; Accesses should be provided to the edge of allocation and no ransom strips should be created; Local and trunk road improvements will be required subject to discussion with the relevant body; and • Car parking should be designed to be safe for all users.
-Waste Any development at this allocation will be expected to meet the Council's requirements within Managing Waste in New Residential Developments.
-Green Networks & Open Space Linkage to the green network both within the site and linking to the wider green network of adjacent sites, including contribution towards strategic access improvements; and Open space should be delivered in line with the requirements of
+The development of the first phase will be accompanied by the following developer requirements (including): Transport Pedestrian and cycle bridge links towards Inverness city centre, Inverness retail and business park, and the later phases of the campus site; Two vehicular accesses with an entrance from Culloden Road and an exit point on Caulfield Road North; Delivery of recreational access to the site; Reservation of land for the potential route of the A96-A9 Trunk Road;